NunoSempere/clarivoyance/list/index.md

 - ★★ AI Governance survey 12: What is the chance by 2026/2031/2036 that the US/EU/China/South Korea/Japan/Canada legally requires the type of risk assessment mentioned in the previous question?

-- ★★★ (FT) AI Governance survey 13: In 2025/2030/2035 what proportion of leading labs will have an official emergency response procedure, to be implemented if they suddenly realise that one of their models is dangerous?
+- ★★★ (FT) AI Governance survey 13: In 2025/2030/2035 what proportion of leading labs will have an official emergency response procedure, to be implemented if they suddenly realize that one of their models is dangerous?

 - ★★ AI Governance survey 14: What is the chance by 2026/2031/2036 that the US/EU/China/South Korea/Japan/Canada legally requires the type of emergency response plan mentioned in the previous question?